SSL

 To setup or renew your SSL Certificate click "GET SSL STATUS" beside the relevant package.
 You can then set up a new certificate or renew an existing one as appropriate.

-Ensure you read all the content at the top of the page so you are aware of what is required before proceeding
+Ensure you read all the content at the top of the page so you are aware of what is required before proceeding with the validation type you wish to use!

 Launch Putty and connect to your server via SSH